dingxiong/dingxiong.github.io/_posts/2024-03-04-python-aws.md

 people probably only interact with the higher level abstraction packages such as `boto3` and `aioboto3`.

-## How are different services clients implemented?
+## How are different service clients implemented?

 AWS has so many service, so its engineers decided to generate service clients automatically.
 The code